Q: What is CCW, what is CHP, and what is the difference?

 A: This is where we have a lot of flexibility.
 I can come to your location, or we can talk about alternative venues for both classroom and live fire portions of the class.
 I do not maintain a classroom facility nor a training range.

-Learn more about the CCW requirements and my customized training.
+Learn more about the CHP requirements and my customized training.